 Terms

-In general, terms should just be like guidelines.
-And if a user breaks them, the company should warn the user, etc. The worst thing a company should be able to do to a user is terminate their membership, and if they do that, the company should give the user access to their data and refund them any unused purchases.
+Don't expect anyone to read your terms, even if you get their official signature.
+If a user misbehaves, consider warning them at least once before taking any action.
+The worst thing you should do to a user is terminate their membership, and if you do that, you should explain why specifically and give them access to their data and refund them any unused purchases.

 In that sense, terms shouldn't really require a user's informed consent.